 You will find general advice and guidance from the University on this site as well as information from the Government.

-Information for PhD and MRes students
+FAQs for PhD and MRes students

 Progression review meetings can and should continue to take place online.
-Your supervisor or postgraduate administrator will be your first point of contacts for setting up these reviews.
+Your supervisor or postgraduate administrator will be your first point of contact for setting up these reviews.
 These should be recorded on the SDS.
 Any difficulties you are experiencing as a result of the current situation should be discussed and recorded at these reviews and actions adjusted accordingly.

 During the extension, there will be no change to the level of support you receive from your current supervisory team or access to facilities and resources where these are available or accessible in the current circumstances.